CyberJsec47/ObliviScan/README.md

 - Use IR images of a drone to train a YOLO model to track the drone using bounding boxes
 - Attach the camera to a servo which rotates the camera over a 180 degree range to try and find the drone
 - Attach camera to pan tilt kit so the camera can folllow the drone as it moves.
 This idea might change based on field of view of camera and complexity of the tracking

-### Building inside a flight case

-- Use a flight case or simular to hide devices to stay portable and hidden
-- Attach camera where it can rotate or onto the pan tilt kit
-- If not using attach camera inside floghtcase and cut hole out where it can see from
-- The case is portable so can be manually moved if needed

-##### This product aim is to be portable and automated with little user interaction, it would be nice to use a rotating camera or a camera on the pan tilt platform to track a drone as it moves around rather than just on screen

 ---